 Appeal for full restoration of driving privileges is possible after one year with a restricted license.
 The petitioner will have to present all necessary documentation to get a hearing and a report from the alcohol interlock company.
 The report is frequently referred to as a BAIID report.
 The appeal for complete restoration at the Livonia DAAD is handled exactly like the original appeal for a restricted license.

 It is relatively rare for a hearing officer to grant an appeal or order reinstatement of a driver’s license unless the petitioner’s evidence is presented in a precise and distinct fashion.
 The Petitioner must complete all of the required paperwork in a particular way.
 For a hearing to be successful, the petitioner’s testimony must be exact and meet all of the hearing officer’s requirements.
 Practice and preparation are essential.
 The letters submitted and the substance abuse evaluation must be nearly perfect to meet the DAAD’s minimum requirements.
 There is a publicly available guide for the letters or the evaluation, and most people do not realize what must be included to be successful.
 The success rate with a qualified, experienced lawyer is much higher than with the petitioners who represent themselves.

 Implied Consent Hearings at the DAAD in Livonia

 When a driver is stopped for investigation of an OWI, the officer will follow specific procedures to collect evidence for use in court.
 If the officer makes an arrest, they will generally ask the driver to submit to an evidentiary breath or blood test.
-A preliminary breath test (PBT) is not an evidentiary breath test, and it usually cannot be used in court as evidence.
+A preliminary breath test (PBT) is not an evidentiary breath test and usually cannot be used in court as evidence.
 An evidentiary breath test is also called a breathalyzer test.
 Again, the PBT is different.
 If the officer claims that the driver refused to give an evidentiary breath or blood sample, the officer will file a report of the refusal with the Michigan Department of State, and the driver’s license is suspended for one year (with no restrictions or hardship license).